 Keep reading to find out more about boat storage in addition to other important information you can use as a boat owner.
 You won’t want to miss this.

 Appropriate Length of Time to Store Your Boat In Water

 As stated above, as a general guideline, your boat should be stored in the water no longer than 30 days straight.
 That is if you haven’t taken special precautions to protect your boat and prepare it for longer-term storage.

-Adding a coat of epoxy or some other protectant to your boat will enable you to store your boat on the water for much more than 30 days.
-A protected boat can theoretically sit on the water all year long, or even longer than that, but this is usually not encouraged due to the damage and deterioration that can occur over time.
+Adding a coat of epoxy, wax, or some other bottom paint to your boat will enable you to store your boat on the water for much more than 30 days.
+Prevention is best.
+A protected boat can theoretically sit on the water all year long, or even longer than that, but this is usually not encouraged due to the damage and deterioration that can occur over time and lead to sinking.

-If your boat is already damaged, you may need to sand the hull, refinish it, and apply a protective coating.
-At that point, it is ready for longer-term storage.
-Water storage is the worst option for a boat that’s in bad condition.
+If your vessel is already damaged, you may need to sand the hull, refinish it, and apply a protective coating.
+At that point, it is ready to store for a longer time.
+Dry storage is always best.
+Water storage, especially in salt water, is the worst option for a boat that’s in bad condition.